Langley High School (Fairfax County, Virginia): South Asian Student Association

 The school had an active South Asian Student Association (SASA), which holds an annual "International Night".
 In 2014, Langley SASA hosted its first District-Wide charity event "Bollywood Bash".
 CHORD, the organization the association is raising money for, promotes literacy and strengthens local government in rural India.

 Student publications

-Langley's award-winning student newsmagazine is The Saxon Scope.
+Langley's award-winning student news magazine is The Saxon Scope.

-Additionally, The Saxon Scope publishes a catalog of student-produced literature and artwork in an annual magazine titled "Kaleidoscope."

 Langley's yearbook is The Shire.

 Music Department

 Langley's music department consists of award-winning band, choral, and orchestral programs.

 The band program comprises six bands: Percussion Ensemble, Symphonic Band, Wind Ensemble, Wind Symphony, Marching Band, and Jazz Band.
 Langley also has a marching band that performs at home football games and state marching band competitions, which is accompanied by the award-winning Color Guard team.
 The Langley Band performed in Spain in 2014, Chicago in 2015, and Los Angeles in 2016.
 The Wind Symphony performed in Indianapolis in 2017 at the prestigious Music For All National Festival.
 In 2018, it traveled to Italy, performing in cathedrals in Rome and Florence.

 The choral program consists of five choirs: Treble, Women's Select, Concert, Chamber, and Madrigals.
 Langley Choirs have competed in competitions in Prague, Salzburg, and domestically in Orlando and San Diego.

 The orchestral program consists of three orchestras: Symphonic, Sinfonietta, and Philharmonic.